Representing systems of reproducing kernels in spaces of analytic functions: Open questions

 We find it plausible that the answer is ``no'' and so the case when $n_k(1-r_k)$ behaves like a constant is optimal for systems of the form \eqref{loop}.
 Of course, one can ask similar questions about representing systems of reproducing kernels in general spaces $\hb$ considering appropriate densities.

-Also, in all known examples the points of $\Lambda$ accumulate to each point of the unit circle.
+Also, in all known examples the points of $\Lambda$ accumulate (and, moreover, nontangentially) to each point of the unit circle.
 On the other hand, there exist complete systems of the Cauchy kernels which accumulate to a single point on the boundary.

 \\ {\bf Question 2.} {\it Do there exist representing systems $\mathcal{K}(\Lambda)$ of the Cauchy kernels in $H^2$ such that the closure ${\rm Clos}\, \Lambda$ does not contain $\T$, i.e., omits some open arc? }